 - describe the reasons why the proposed research is important to Queensland

 - outline how the proposed research is aligned to an investment area

 - outline the research plan, which must have scientific merit, and be well planned and achievable.

 - meaningful engagement and participation, including physical co-location, with at least one Queensland-based industry/end-user organisation #

-- the involvement of other people and/or organisations with complementary areas of expertise.
+- the involvement of other people and/or organisations that can make significant contributions to the fellowship project.

-# Meaningful engagement with industry/end-user partner organisations means:
+# Meaningful engagement with industry/end-user partner organisations can involve: